cyrus-education/cyrus-education.github.io/_posts/2019-03-05-Media-Technology-2-CardSoring.md

 I worked with the course leader Alan Dolhasz and as a teching assistant who speaks Chinese and know Chinese students more, I totally understand this problem.
 Trained as an Interaction Designer, I reminded how effective and efficient the "card sorting" method is when we designers try to learning new information under unfamiliar conditions.

 Usually, the [card sorting - YouTube](https://www.youtube.com/watch?v=-89cj71-Vfg) is conducted between two people (one interviewer and on interviewee).
-During my practices, I found the essential part of card sorting is by asking and speaking out the thinking inside the brains.
+During my practices, I found the essential part of card sorting is by asking and speaking out the thinkings inside the brains.